hosjiu1702/LeetCode-Challenge/README.md

 VanMinh's Challenge
 ___

-This repo is just a place where I host source code of 100 / 150 problems (from LeetCode) for a Challenge from a PhD in Machine learning field.
+This repo is just a place where I host source code of __100 / 150 problems__ *(LeetCode)* for a Challenge from a PhD in Machine learning field.

 Leetcode's Profile: https://leetcode.com/hosjiu/